SVP of Product Management and Marketing, MapR

 Anoop Dawar: One of the first large services that have been added is the object data service built into the MapR data platform.
 This object data service means that developers can now simply use MapR for S3 compatible applications.
 This now extends the number of standard interfaces that MapR has supported beyond NFS, POSIX, HDFS, to also support full S3 protocol for data access.

 Anoop Dawar: What is unique about MapR's S3 support is the ability to scale to trillions of objects due to the architecture of the underlying data platform itself.
 The S3 service also delivers extremely high performance and it can be geographically located where you need it so latencies are low and predictable.
-And finally, as the data is added or modified in buckets, bucket notifications can be pushed out over MapR streams to applications which subscribe to these notifications.
+And finally, as the data is added or modified in buckets, bucket notifications can be pushed out over MapR Streams (Now called MapR Event Store) to applications which subscribe to these notifications.
 This capability helps with building ETL jobs, remote ETL jobs, as well as help machine learning applications know when it needs to make a decision when a new document has just arrived into the platform.

 Anoop Dawar: 6.1 also introduces a new capability called storage tiering.
 The challenge of storing all the data that's required by data analysts and data scientists into one platform is the ability of the requirement to scale and be resilient.
 This is something MapR has supported from day one.
 But soon, as the clusters get extremely large, cost becomes a factor.
 Not all data is equally valuable and all equally accessed.
 As a result, it doesn't make sense to store all the data on same type of storage devices or storage medium.
 Customers are demanding flexibility to balance the performance with storage costs while taking into consideration the frequency and the pattern of data access.